MikePennington/AspNetWebApi-OutputCache/README.md

 **CacheOutput** will take care of server side caching and set the appropriate client side (response) headers for you.

 You can specify the following properties:
- - *ClientTimeSpan* (corresponds to CacheControl MaxAge HTTP header)
+ - *ClientTimeSpanInSeconds/Minutes/Hours/Days* (corresponds to CacheControl MaxAge HTTP header)
  - *MustRevalidate* (corresponds to MustRevalidate HTTP header - indicates whether the origin server requires revalidation of a cache entry on any subsequent use when the cache entry becomes stale)
  - *ExcludeQueryStringFromCacheKey* (do not vary cache by querystring values)
- - *ServerTimeSpan* (time how long the response should be cached on the server side)
+ - *ServerTimeSpanInSeconds/Minutes/Hours/Days* (time how long the response should be cached on the server side)
  - *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set)

 Additionally, the library is setting ETags for you, and keeping them unchanged for the duration of the caching period.